fawltster/BidOne/README.md

 # BidOne
 Bid One Coding Test

-This is a simple ASP.NET application which allows a user to configure an application with their first name and last name.
+This is a simple ASP.NET Core application which allows a user to configure an application with their first name and last name.

 This uses the following features: